Student Services and Support

 In general, AYF students offer as much to the local academic institutions and the region as is offered to them.
 With our support, many of our students maintain high academic standing, take part in research seminars, hold part-time jobs or participate in internships, and are in many other ways well-integrated into the local host culture – while making progress toward their degree.

 In addition to the support we offer our students at the AYF program office, all student services offered through the Studierendenwerk Freiburg (regional student services office), International Student Services and individual departments on campus are available to AYF program participants.

-The Resident Director is a university professor from one of our American partner universities.
+The Academic Director is a university professor from one of our American partner universities.
 This position rotates annually so that every year a new topics course and area of specialty can be offered to AYF students.
-Our Resident Director also offers in-depth academic advising to students and can help students graduate on time.
+Our Academic Director also offers in-depth academic advising to students and can help students graduate on time.